Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 <style>div#toc{height:200px;overflow:auto;}</style>

+## Qumulo Core 7.2.2
+{{page.varDownloadsRelnotes}}
+* Configured Qumulo Core to permit more than 10 floating IP addresses for each node
+* Added support for floating IP addresses to {{site.cnqLong}} on AWS
+* Made improvements to the S3 API
+* Added two REST API resources for controlling SSL ciphers

 ## Qumulo Core 7.2.1.1
 {{page.varDownloadsRelnotes}}
 {% include important.html content="This release resolves an issue in Qumulo Core 7.2.0, 7.2.0.1, and 7.2.1 that could cause a cluster to become unresponsive due to incorrectly closed LDAP connections." %}